bluvectorcyber/bzar/README.md

     * `ITaskSchedulerService::SchRpcRun`
     * `ITaskSchedulerService::SchRpcEnableTask`

-**NOTE:** Preference would be to detect smb2_write_response event (instead of smb2_write_request), because it would confirm the file was actually written to the remote destination.
-Unfortunately, Bro/Zeek does not have an event for that SMB message-type yet.

 ### SumStats Analytics for ATT&CK Lateral Movement (Multiple Attempts)

-Use SumStats to raise a Bro/Zeek Notice event if multiple SMB Lateral Movement indicators (e.g., multiple attempts to connect to a Windows Admin File Share: ADMIN$ or C$ only) are observed originating from the same host, regardless of write-attempts and regardless of whether or not any connection is successful --just connection attempts-- within a specified period of time.
+Use SumStats to raise a Zeek Notice event if multiple SMB Lateral Movement indicators (e.g., multiple attempts to connect to a Windows Admin File Share: ADMIN$ or C$ only) are observed originating from the same host, regardless of write-attempts and regardless of whether or not any connection is successful --just connection attempts-- within a specified period of time.

 #### Relevant ATT&CK Techniques
 * [T1077 Windows Admin Shares](https://attack.mitre.org/techniques/T1077/) (file shares only, not named pipes)

-#### Indicators detected by Bro/Zeek
+#### Indicators detected by Zeek
 * `smb1_tree_connect_andx_request::c$smb_state$path` contains `ADMIN$` or `C$`
 * `smb2_tree_connect_request::c$smb_state$path` contains `ADMIN$` or `C$`

 ### SumStats Analytics for ATT&CK Discovery

-Use SumStats to raise a Bro/Zeek Notice event if multiple instances of DCE-RPC Discovery indicators are observed originating from the same host, within a specified period of time.
+Use SumStats to raise a Zeek Notice event if multiple instances of DCE-RPC Discovery indicators are observed originating from the same host, within a specified period of time.

 #### Relevant ATT&CK Techniques